 This cumberland pie is a healthier version of the traditional family recipe.
 It’s made with lean beef mince and has a potato and cauliflower mash on top.

-My cumberland pie requires no butter being added to the mashed potatoes as the sweetness and creaminess of the mash are already provided by the addition of the cauliflower!
+However, my cumberland pie version requires no butter being added to the mashed potatoes.
+The sweetness and creaminess of the mash are already provided by the addition of the cauliflower!

 This healthier cauliflower mash reduces the overall calorie and carb content.
 Plus cauliflower has a lower GI rating (about 15) as opposed to potatoes (about 90) therefore filling you up for longer!